 A brief look at how Global impacts lives every day.

 Global Clatskanie is a storage and export terminal at Port Westward Industrial Park near Clatskanie, Oregon at the Port of St. Helens.
-Currently the terminal exports ethanol to Hawaii and Asian markets.
-Global purchased the terminal in 2013 and has invested over $20 million in the terminal since then, with more planned.
+Currently the terminal exports ethanol and Renewable Diesel.

-Additional improvements that have been approved include construction (or acquisition of additional storage tanks), new pipelines, and additional rail offloading.
+Additional improvements that have been approved include construction of additional storage tanks, new pipelines, and additional rail offloading.

 At full operating capacity with the planned improvements, the facility could employ up to 75 people.